-A. The employee involved may continue working while undergoing FY20/21, 21/22, 22/23 12 LOCAL 1267 medical treatment, if the examining physician, or a majority of the three (3) examining physicians, as herein above provided, shall certify to his/her ability to safely do so, or

-В. The employee involved shall be taken out of service and given a leave of absence for the purpose of undergoing medical treatment until such time as the examining physician, or the majority of the three (3) examining physicians, as herein above provided, shall certify to his/her physical and mental fitness to perform again the duties for which s/he was employed; provided, however, such leave of absence shall not extend for a period of more than eighteen (18) months, and the seniority of the employee involved shall be unaffected thereby.
-Such a leave of absence shall further be subject to the provisions of the Article relating to leave of absence and any employee on leave of absence because of physical or mental unfitness and unable to perform his/her duties may be required to supply the Employer with a physician's report covering his/her condition at such interval, or intervals which the Employer may require.
+- A. The employee involved may continue working while undergoing medical treatment, if the examining physician, or a majority of the three (3) examining physicians, as herein above provided, shall certify to their ability to safely do so, or - B. The employee involved shall be taken out of service and given a leave of absence for the purpose of undergoing medical treatment until such time as the examining physician, or the majority of the three (3) examining physicians, as herein above provided, shall certify to employee's physical and mental fitness to perform again the duties for which employee was employed; provided, however, such leave of absence shall not extend for a period of more than eighteen (18) months, and the seniority of the employee involved shall be unaffected thereby.
+Such a leave of absence shall further be subject to the provisions of the Article relating to leave of absence and any employee on leave of absence because of physical or mental unfitness and unable to perform employee's duties may be required to supply the Employer with a physician's report covering their condition at such interval, or intervals which the Employer may require.
 The limitation of leave provided in this Section may be extended only by mutual agreement between the Employer and the Union.